tsandrini/flake-parts-builder/README.md

 1. either using [direnv](https://github.com/direnv/direnv) `direnv allow`
 2. or directly `nix develop .#dev --impure`

-While not many, the code has some required references to the `practicalFlake` identifier.
+While not many, the code has some required references to the `practicalFlakes` identifier.
 This can be renamed in the whole project using the script `rename-project` (which is available in the dev environment)